THE MURDER OF MARY MEYER

 NEW LEVEL OF UNDERSTANDING

-Janney says that achieving a “new level of understanding in the case” would include a look at “a number of heretofore unseen details, events, experiences, and people.”
-(Page 144.)
+Janney says that achieving a “new level of understanding in the case” would include a look at “a number of heretofore unseen details, events, experiences, and people.” (p.
+144.)

 Author Peter Janney